Sarnia: 20th century to present

 Canada Steamship Lines formed in 1913 from many previous companies that plied the waters of the St. Clair River.
-One of these companies was Northwest Transportation Company of Sarnia, which was founded in 1870.
+One of these companies was Northwest Transportation Company of Sarnia, founded in 1870.
 By 20 April 1914, when Parliament passed An Act to Incorporate the City of Sarnia, the population had grown to 10,985 in six wards.
 Sarnia officially became a city as of 7 May 1914.

-Sarnia's grain elevator, which in the early 21st century is the 15th-largest operating in Canada, was built in 1927 after the dredging of Sarnia Harbour in order to allow access to larger ships.
+Sarnia's grain elevator, which in the early 21st century is the 15th-largest operating in Canada, was built in 1927 after the dredging of Sarnia Harbour to allow access to larger ships.
 Two years later, grain shipments had become an important part of Sarnia's economy.

 The grain elevator rises above the harbour, and next to it is the slip for the numerous bulk carriers and other ships that are part of the contemporary shipping industry.
 They include vessels from all over the world.
 The waterway between Detroit and Sarnia is one of the world's busiest, as indicated by the average of 78,943,900 MT of shipping that annually travelled the river going in both directions during the period 1993–2002.
-Lake freighters and oceangoing ships, which are known as "salties," pass up and down the river at the rate of about one every seven minutes during the shipping season.
+Lake freighters and oceangoing ships, which are known as "salties", pass up and down the river at the rate of about one every seven minutes during the shipping season.

 The Paul M. Tellier Tunnel, which was named after the retired president of CN in 2004, was bored and began operation in 1995.
 It accommodates double-stacked rail cars and is located next to the original tunnel, which has been sealed.

 A petroleum industry was established in the Sarnia area in 1858, and in 1942, Polymer Corporation manufactured synthetic rubber there during World War II, enhancing Sarnia's notability as a petrochemical centre.
 During the Cold War, the United States Government included Sarnia on its list of possible targets for a Soviet nuclear strike because of its petrochemical industry.